sara2815/ExpenseTracker/README.md

 - *Users are able to view only their expenditure history*
 - *Users are able to view only their earning history*
 - *Users are able to quit the Financial Tracker and leave*

+###Resources Used
+Teller App was used as a reference point to build UI.